-First, he advises them to be submissive; chaste and respectful towards their men, because godly behaviour and a gracious attitude will more quicklyf win love; respect and praise, than paying meticulous attention to having beautifully braided hair; adorning oneself in golden jewellery, or dressing-up in expensive clothes.
+First, he advises them to be submissive, chaste, and respectful towards their men, because godly behaviour and a gracious attitude will win love, respect, and praise, rather than paying meticulous attention to having beautifully braided hair, adorning oneself in golden jewellery, or dressing-up in expensive clothes.

-Peter not only addresses the need for outer modesty and to avoid ostentatious behaviours or the excessive pinning-on of trinkets, he taught the importance of developing an inner beauty, which is a lasting and a godly characteristic, and is of rare value in God's eyes.
-He encourages these women to beautify "the hidden person of the heart', and explains that inner beauty is expressed, "with the imperishable quality of a gentle and quiet spirit - which is very precious in the sight of God.
+As well as addressing the need for outer modesty and to avoid ostentatious behaviours or the excessive pinning-on of trinkets, Peter also teaches the importance of developing an inner beauty, which is a lasting and a godly characteristic and is of rare value in God's eyes.
+He encourages these women to beautify "the hidden person of the heart," and explains that inner beauty is expressed "with the imperishable quality of a gentle and quiet spirit - which is very precious in the sight of God."

 This verse lists the things that makes a wife most attractive and appealing to her husband, and Peter calls it: "The hidden person of the heart."
 The beauty and virtue that comes from within and honours the Lord, flows from the heart of a gentle and tranquil spirit and far surpasses any allurement that might be triggered through some outer adornment of the body.

 All women should seek to develop this inner beauty of the soul which only comes as the fruit of the Spirit begins to bud, blossom, and grow.
 A gentle and quiet spirit which is precious in God's sight, will not only win the heart of their husband but is a quality that is lasting and will not fade away.